ncarabajal/qualys-reporter/README.md

 # qualys-reporter
 Download reports from Qualys for easy ingestion into a Splunk index.
+Forked version is compatible with Python3.
+Forked from @marekq.

 Description
 -----------